Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Minimum Crossing Edges

 In their second representation, Gusfield and Irving create a 2-SAT instance $(X', \Phi')$ from $\mc{R}'(I)$.
 They showed that the satisfying assignments of $\Phi'$ are in one-to-one correspondence with the complete closed subsets of $\mc{R}'(I)$ and, therefore, the stable matchings of $I$.
 In the proof of Theorem \ref{thm:mco}, our reduction also creates a 2-SAT instance $(X, \Phi)$ from a mirror poset $\calP$.
 The difference between $\Phi'$ and $\Phi$ is that $\Phi'$ contains a single copy of all the type-1 clauses in $\Phi$ (along with additional (redundant) clauses corresponding to edges in the transitive closure of the Hasse diagram of $\calP$), but $\Phi'$ does not contain any of the type-2 clauses in $\Phi$.
 We use the type-2 clauses to minimize the number of crossing edges in the corresponding orientation.

 \end{remark}

 We now have all the ingredients to prove Theorem~\ref{thm:main}, which we restate here.

 {\bf Theorem~\ref{thm:main}} Let $I$ be an SR instance with $2n$ agents and minimum crossing distance $k$.
 An optimal stable matching for $I$ can be found in time $2^{O(k)} n^{O(1)}$.
-Thus, the optimal stable matching problem is fixed parameter tractable with respect to minimum crossing distance.
+Thus, the optimal stable matching problem is fixed-parameter tractable with respect to minimum crossing distance.

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $I$ be an SR instance with $2n$ agents.
-By Theorem~\ref{thm:sr-poset}, its reduced rotation poset $\mc{R}'(I)$ can be computed in $n^{O(1)}$ time.
-By Theorem~\ref{thm:mco}, we can find an orientation of $\mc{R}'(I)$ with $k =\mco(\calP)$ crossing edges in $2^{O(k)} n^{O(1)}$ time.
-Finally, applying Corollary~\ref{cor:optimal-matching}, we can find an optimal stable matching of $I$ in time $2^{O(k)}n^{O(1)}$, as desired. \end{proof}
+First, compute a representation of its reduced rotation poset $\mc{R}'(I)$ and do a transitive reduction to obtain the Hasse diagram of $\mc{R}'(I)$.
+Next, reduce $\mc{R}'(I)$ to a 2-SAT instance and use the FPT algorithm for Almost 2-SAT to find an orientation $(R^- \cup R^+, \leq)$ of $\mc{R}'(I)$ with $k =\mco(\calP)$ crossing edges.
+Finally, using $I$, cost function $C$ and $R^-$, compute an optimal stable matching of $I$.
+The first step takes $n^{O(1)}$ time.
+According to Theorem~\ref{thm:mco} and Corollary~\ref{cor:optimal-matching}, the second and third steps take $2^{O(k)} n^{O(1)}$ and $O(n^4 \log n)$ time respectively. \end{proof}